Skip to content

 finalize(operationId)pending, executing, or terminalterminal state when possibleYou want one explicit call to settle or recover the operation.

 With the default mint watcher and processor enabled, apps usually do not need to poll refresh() in the happy path.
+BOLT11 mint quotes and reusable onchain mint quotes are watched automatically by WebSocket when available and by polling as a fallback.
 Show the payment request from the pending operation, then render the latest operation state from events, hook state, or a targeted checkPayment() action.

 Prepare -> Pay -> Finalize Flow